QuantitativeBiodiversity/QuantitativeBiodiversity/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;D. Importing data<br>
 &nbsp;&nbsp;&nbsp;&nbsp;E. Other data types? (dates, characters, etc.)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;F. Data manipulations<br>
-&nbsp;&nbsp;&nbsp;&nbsp;G. Functions and arguments<br>
+&nbsp;&nbsp;&nbsp;&nbsp;G. R Functions and arguments<br>
 &nbsp;&nbsp;&nbsp;&nbsp;H. Programming tools<br>
 &nbsp;&nbsp;&nbsp;&nbsp;I. Basic plotting<br>

-3. ***Homework:*** need ideas; ones that will rely on R and GitHub
+3. ***Homework:*** need ideas; ones that will rely on R and GitHub. **Create a plot from data.**

 ### Week 2
 **Lecture:** ***Diversity Within a Sample***<br>

 Primary components of diversity: richness and evenness.
 With this information we can think about species abundance distributions (SAD) and associated topics such as dominance and rarity.
 Discuss the theoretical and practical applications of these concepts.
 Also, introduce diversity metrics along with their positives and negatives.

 **Lab:** ***Alpha Diversity***<br>